ramoncardena/openai-cost-tracker-vscode-extension/README.md

 This extension contributes the following settings:

-- `openaiCostTracker.apiKey`: Set your OpenAI API Key (Recommend using the command `OpenAI Cost Tracker: Set API Key` for security).
-- `openaiCostTracker.refreshInterval`: Frequency to fetch usage data (default: 5 minutes).
+- `openaiCostTracker.refreshInterval`: Frequency in minutes to refresh the cost data from OpenAI (default: 60 minutes).

 ## Known Issues

+- The extension currently tracks the total cost for the _current calendar month_.
-- Initial release is in development.
-Basic tracking only.
+- "Detailed Usage" breakdown is in development.

 ## Release Notes

 ### 0.0.1

-- Initial scaffolding and project setup.
+- Initial release.
+- Secure API Key management.
+- Status Bar integration with `$(sparkle)` icon.
+- Monthly cost tracking.

 ---